threefoldtech/0-db/README.md

 You are always attached to a namespace, by default, it's namespace `default`.

+## Protected mode
+If you start the server using `--protect` flag, your `default` namespace will be set in read-only by default, and protected by the **Admin Password**.

+If you're running protected mode, in order to do changes on default namespace, you need to explicitly `SELECT default [password]` to switch into read-write mode.

 # Hook System
 You can request 0-db to call an external program/script, as hook-system.
 This allows the host machine running 0-db to adapt itself when something happen.